EdwinP503/edwin-fullstack-portfolio/README.md

 This project demonstrates my ability to design, develop, and deploy a robust and scalable portfolio website with modern technologies and cloud services.
 Thank you for visiting my repository! 🙌

 ## License and Viewing Permissions
 This repository is available for viewing under the **Creative Commons Attribution-NoDerivs 4.0 International (CC BY-ND 4.0)** license.
-You are welcome to view and share the material, but please note that modifications and commercial use are not permitted.
+The use of the backend structure, serverless logic, or design must include attribution to the creator and is limited to personal, non-commercial use.

 [View the License](https://creativecommons.org/licenses/by-nd/4.0/legalcode)